elliottmb/nvmspto/docs/index.md

 !!! info "First meeting"

     Our first meeting is 7 pm, September 15th at Northview Middle School!

+    We'll be meeting in the Community Conference room, which is located in the Student Services office.

 ## About us